joel0611/employee-analytics/project_report.md

 The **GenAI Employee Analytics Platform** is an enterprise-grade, AI-augmented workforce intelligence application developed to modernize the organization's HR data quality management and talent analytics capabilities.
 The platform enables HR teams and operations managers to upload employee datasets in CSV format and receive immediate, comprehensive reports covering data quality violations, exploratory data analysis (EDA), skills gap assessments, personalized learning recommendations, and AI-validated name and address profiling.

 The project was executed across **three focused sprints** over a condensed two-week timeline, beginning with a Node.js/Express prototype and culminating in a production-ready Python FastAPI backend.
 The final solution integrates Google's **Gemini 2.0 Flash** large language model for narrative HR assessments and name/address validation, with a rule-based engine handling skill gap analysis for performance and reliability.

-This project was delivered in adherence with the **Transform for SAP** principle — specifically the **SAP Transform** methodology — ensuring that the solution is aligned with enterprise data stewardship standards comparable to **SAP Information Steward**, and that the architecture is modular and ready for future SAP ecosystem integration.

 ---